IBM/opensource-ai-workshop/docs/lab-6/README.md

 For example:
 ![Small LLM CEO list](../images/small_llm_ceo_list.png)

 At first glance, the list looks pretty good.
 But if you know your IBM CEOs, you'll notice that it misses a few of them, and sometimes adds new names that weren't ever IBM CEOs!
-(Note: the larger granite3.3:8b does a much better job on the IBM CEOs, you can try it later) But we can provide the small LLM with a RAG document that supplements the model's missing information with a correct list, so it will generate a better answer.
+Retrieval Augmented Generation (RAG) allows us to provide the small LLM with a RAG document that supplements the model's missing information with a correct list, so it will generate a better answer.

 Click on the "New Chat" icon to clear the context.
 Then download a small text file with the correct list of IBM CEOs to your Downloads folder: